Berezhany: Postwar era

+According to the decision of the Soviet-organized Lviv pseudosynod, local parishes of the Ukrainian Greek Catholic Church were transferred under jurisdiction of the Russian Orthodox Church.
+In 1990 the Trinity Church was returned to the Greek Catholic community.
+Since 1991 Berezhany has been a part of independent Ukraine.

 Until 18 July 2020, Berezhany was designated as a city of oblast significance and served as the administrative center of Berezhany Raion though it did not belong to the raion.
 As part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three, the city was merged into Ternopil Raion.

 Geography

 The city is located about 50 km (31 mi) from the administrative center of the oblast, Ternopil.
 The city is about 400 metres (1,300 ft) above sea level.